d-e-v-14/Custom-Data-Structure-Implementation/README.md

 This is a simple menu-driven program that allows you to manipulate stacks.
 The program begins by creating the head node of a stack using a linked list structure.
 Users can perform various stack operations such as push, pop, peek, getMin, getMax, and display.

 ## **Approach**
 The stack is implemented using a **linked list**, allowing dynamic memory allocation and efficient element access.
-By maintaining additional tracking pointers or auxiliary stacks, we ensure that `getMin()` and `getMax()` operations can be performed in constant time.
+By maintaining additional tracking pointers or auxiliary variables, we ensure that `getMin()` and `getMax()` operations can be performed in constant time.

 ## **Understanding Stacks**
 A **stack** is a linear data structure that follows the **LIFO (Last In, First Out)** principle.
 This means that the last element added to the stack is the first one to be removed.
 Common stack operations include: